-Hackers break into thousands of security cameras, exposing Tesla, jails, hospitals
+Hackers Breach Thousands of Security Cameras, Exposing Tesla, Jails, Hospitals

 The data breach was carried out by an international hacker collective and intended to show the pervasiveness of video surveillance and the ease with which systems could be broken into, said Tillie Kottmann, one of the hackers who claimed credit for breaching San Mateo, California-based Verkada.
 Kottmann, who uses they/them pronouns, previously claimed credit for hacking chipmaker Intel Corp. and carmaker Nissan Motor Co.
 Kottmann said their reasons for hacking are “lots of curiosity, fighting for freedom of information and against intellectual property, a huge dose of anti-capitalism, a hint of anarchism — and it’s also just too much fun not to do it.”

-“We have disabled all internal administrator accounts to prevent any unauthorized access,” a Verkada representative said in a statement.
-“Our internal security team and external security firm are investigating the scale and scope of this potential issue.”
+“We have disabled all internal administrator accounts to prevent any unauthorized access,” a Verkada spokesperson said in a statement.
+“Our internal security team and external security firm are investigating the scale and scope of this issue, and we have notified law enforcement.”

 A person with knowledge of the matter said Verkada’s chief information security officer, an internal team and an external security firm are investigating the incident.
 The company is working to notify customers and set up a support line to address questions, said the person, who requested anonymity to discuss an ongoing investigation.

+“This afternoon we were alerted that the Verkada security camera system that monitors main entry points and main thoroughfares in a handful of Cloudflare offices may have been compromised,” San Francisco-based Cloudflare said in a statement.
+“The cameras were located in a handful of offices that have been officially closed for several months.”
+The company said it disabled the cameras and disconnected them from office networks.

-Representatives of Tesla, Cloudflare and other companies identified in this story didn’t immediately respond to requests for comment.
+Representatives of Tesla and other companies identified in this story didn’t immediately respond to requests for comment.
 Representatives of the jails, hospitals and schools named in this article either declined to comment or didn’t immediately respond to requests for comment.

 A video seen by Bloomberg shows officers in a police station in Stoughton, Massachusetts, questioning a man in handcuffs.
-The hackers say they also gained access to the security cameras of Sandy Hook Elementary School in Newtown, Connecticut, where a gunman in 2012 killed more than 20 people.
+The hackers say they also gained access to the security cameras of Sandy Hook Elementary School in Newtown, Connecticut, where a gunman killed more than 20 people in 2012.

 Also available to the hackers were 330 security cameras inside the Madison County Jail in Huntsville, Alabama.
 Verkada offers a feature called “People Analytics,” which lets a customer “search and filter based on many different attributes, including gender traits, clothing color, and even a person’s face,” according to a Verkada blog post.
 Images seen by Bloomberg show that the cameras inside the jail, some of which are hidden inside vents, thermostats and defibrillators, track inmates and correctional staff using the facial-recognition technology.
 The hackers say they were able to access live feeds and archived video, in some cases including audio, of interviews between police officers and criminal suspects, all in the high-definition resolution known as 4K.